CodeQualIT/LOADS/README.md

 #### Dates
 Dates are binary data that represent a date and/or time.
-They can be represented in many different ways, but the most common way is to use the Unix timestamp.
+They can be represented in many different ways, but the most common way is to use the Epoch timestamp, which is the time since `1970-01-01 00:00:00`.
 If date formatting and time zones are important, it is recommended to use a string instead of binary data.

-The type can be indicated by `@4` for a 4-byte (32-bit) Unix timestamp, or `@8` for an 8-byte (64-bit) Unix timestamp.
+The type can be indicated by `@4` for a 4-byte (32-bit) timestamp giving the seconds since the epoch, `@8` for an 8-byte (64-bit) timestamp, given in milliseconds since the epoch, or `@C` or `@c` (c is hex for 12) for a 12-byte (96-bit) timestamp, given in nanoseconds since the epoch (where the upper 8 bytes are the seconds and the lower 4 bytes are the nanosecond fraction).

-Example:
+Any zero bytes at the start of the binary data can be omitted, since they don't change the value.

+Example 1:
 ```json
 {"start": 1717967811}
 ```